Steven-xzr/Steven-xzr.github.io/_pages/about.md

 My research interest lies in the interdisciplinary topics of 3D vision, reinforcement learning, and robotics.

-In my spare time, I enjoy photography📷 & traveling🌄, foods🥘 & drinks🍷, and sports (especially tennis🎾, cycling🚴, and Formula One Racing🏎).
+In my spare time, I enjoy photography📷 & traveling🌄, foods🥘 & drinks🍷, and sports (especially tennis🎾, cycling🚴 & Formula One Racing🏎).